aptos-labs/workspace/workspace/README.md

 Workspace also supports running Move unit tests.

-To run your Move unit tests, you can use the `npx aptos-workspace test` command.
+To run your Move unit tests, you can use the `npx aptos-workspace move-unit-tes` command.

 ```bash
 npx aptos-workspace move-unit-test